Jigsaw-Code/outline-sdk/README.md

 ### Build a VPN

-Use the [network](https://pkg.go.dev/github.com/Jigsaw-Code/outline-sdk/network) package to create TUN-based VPNs using transport-layer proxies.
+Use the [network](https://pkg.go.dev/github.com/Jigsaw-Code/outline-sdk/network) package to create TUN-based VPNs using transport-layer proxies (often called "tun2socks").

 ## Add the SDK to Your App